jcraigk/kudochest-slack/README.md

 # Installation

-To install KudoChest into your organization's Slack workspace, you must host the Rails components on a web server you control and configure the Slack App via the [Slack developer portal](https://api.slack.com/).
+To install KudoChest into your organization's Slack workspace, you must host the Rails components on a web server you control and configure the Slack App via the [Slack API website](https://api.slack.com/).

 See the [Installation Instructions](https://github.com/jcraigk/kudochest-slack/wiki/Installation) for more detail.